Alaska: Making an impact

 Unlike my previous weeks at Frontier Lodge, most recently I worked in the French camp instead of the English camp.
 I was informed of this exactly one day prior when the kids arrived, giving me plenty of time to fill my head with insecurities and reasons why this would go horribly wrong.
 I was so quick to forget God's promise, "I can do all things through Christ who gives me strength."

-The week began with some obvious challenges such as many/p>/p>... [continue]
+The week began with some obvious challenges such as many exchanges of blank, confused stares between the campers and me as we attempted... [continue]

 The necessity of discipleship